Instability in Ostwald ripening processes: Introduction

 \section{Introduction}

-Ostwald ripening \cite{Ost96} is coarsening process which occurs after phase separation.
+Ostwald ripening \cite{Ost96} is a coarsening process which occurs after phase separation.
 A remarkable analysis by Lifshitz and Slyozov \cite{Lif+58,Lif+61} (see also closely related work by Wagner, \cite{Wag61}) is the basis of most theoretical discussions, and its predictions are in quite good, although not perfect, agreement with experimental observations \cite{Voo84}.
 This paper will present evidence that there is an instability in the long-time limit of Ostwald ripening, which implies that the asymptotic long-time evolution is yet to be fully understood, and which suggests a possible explanation for the discrepancies.

 Ostwald ripening processes can occur in solid, liquid or gas phases.
-The discussion in this paper will assume a dilute suspension of liquid droplets in a gas phase, which is an idealised atmospheric aerosol, consisting of microscopic water droplets in air.
+The discussion in this paper will assume a dilute suspension of liquid droplets in a gas phase.
+This is an idealisation of the atmospheric aerosol, which consists of microscopic water droplets in air.
 Considering this case removes many of the complications which arise when volume fractions of the phases are comparable.

 The coarsening system is described by the distribution of droplet sizes, $a(t)$.
 At any given time there is a critical droplet size $a_{\rm cr}(t)$, such that droplets larger than $a_{\rm cr}(t)$ grow, and smaller droplets shrink, as a consequence of their higher Laplace pressure.
-It is natural to use dimensionless variables $x(t)=a_{\rm cr}(t)/a_{\rm cr}(0)$ and $y(t)=a(t)/a_{\rm cr}(t)$.
+It is natural to use dimensionless variables

 The argument which is developed in \cite{Lif+58,Lif+61} is structured in an unusual way.
 They give an equation of motion for the dimensionless droplet sizes $y(t)$, but there is no explicit equation of motion for the dimensionless typical droplet size $x(t)$.
 The evolution of $x(t)$ enters into the equation of motion for $y(t)$ via a parameter $\nu$, defined by